 Stay on the platform

-Use the Snoggle platform for messaging when getting to know someone new.
-People with bad intentions often try to move communication to other platforms like SMS or messaging apps quickly to bypass Snoggle’s security features.
+Use the Snoggle platform to exchange messages.
+People with bad intentions often try to quickly shift communication to other platforms such as SMS or messenger apps in order to circumvent Snoggle's protection mechanism.

 Be cautious with people in foreign countries